himprakashdas/pdfy/CONTRIBUTING.md

 //
 // Parameters:
 //   - config: Configuration for the conversion process
-//   - theme: Theme name (light, dark, or custom path)
+//   - theme: Theme name (light or custom path)
 //
 // Returns the generated PDF content and any error encountered.
 //